Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

-We show plots corresponding to three illustrative examples of reaching tasks with the baseline framework: Figure~\ref{fig:ex1B} depicts a failed trial perturbation; Figure~\ref{fig:ex3B} depicts a successful trial in which the subject counters the effect of the perturbation field; and Figure~\ref{fig:ex2B} summarizes a successful trial in the absence of perturbations.
-In each figure, we plot the following signals: \begin{itemize} \item[\textbf{A}] normalised EMG channels ($ch_{4},ch_{8}$) representative of the activity of the flexor and extensor muscles.
-Recall that the baseline algorithm considers all eight EMG signals from the myoband as input; \item[\textbf{B}] joint position $q_{r}$ (dotted green line) output by the neural network, $q_{f}$ (continuous green line) output by the PD controller when tracking $q_{r}$, as the subject attempts to move $q_{f}$ from the initial position (black dotted line) to the target position (continuous black line); \item[\textbf{C}] joint velocity; \item[\textbf{D}] torque output provided by the PD controller ($\tau_{f}$) and the perturbation torque due to the force field ($\tau_{ext}$). \end{itemize} We observe that although the magnitude of $ch_{8}$ in Figure~\ref{fig:ex1B}-A is approximately five times the magnitude of $ch_{8}$ in Figure~\ref{fig:ex3B}-A, the reference joint position $q_{r}$ output by the neural network estimator is (on average) very similar.
+\item[\textbf{D}] torque output of PD controller ($\tau_{f}$) and the perturbation torque due to the force field ($\tau_{ext}$). \end{itemize} We observe that although the magnitude of $ch_{8}$ in Figure~\ref{fig:ex1B}-A is approximately five times the magnitude of $ch_{8}$ in Figure~\ref{fig:ex3B}-A, the reference joint position $q_{r}$ output by the neural network estimator is (on average) very similar.
 The difference is in the smoothness of the estimated trajectory; it is less smooth in Figure~\ref{fig:ex1B}-B, potentially due to the higher co-activation of the muscles.
 This may be the reason why the first trial resulted in a failure whereas the second one was successful.
-This experimental result, and our (potential) explanation of how co-contraction of muscles results in successful trials, reflect the feedback provided by the human subjects regarding their strategy to counter perturbations when using B (see the last paragraph of Section 4 of the main paper).
+This experimental result, and our (potential) explanation of how co-contraction of muscles results in successful trials, reflect the feedback provided by the human subjects regarding their strategy to counter perturbations when using B (see the last paragraph of Sections 5.1 and 5.2 of the main paper).

+\paragraph{Amputee trial example} It can be observed in Figure~\ref{fig:exBamputee} that the amputee attempts to increase the muscle activation to counter the force field, however, this increment in activation is mapped to a sudden change in position at $\approx$ 4.5 seconds.
+The amputee then decreases the muscle coactivation and manages to maintain the target position.